cta-wave/dpctf-deploy/README.md

 #### Windows WSL Proxy

 > [!NOTE]
-> You can skip this step if you are using Docker-Desktop
+> You can skip this step if you are using Docker-Desktop or don't use Windows at all

 In order to make the test runner accessible for other devices in the network some extra steps are required.
 All commands have to be run in the Windows Powershell.